 Keep last minute plans to a minimum to avoid stressful situations when guests start to arrive.
 Do menus that can be mostly done in advance.

-I like to use white, unscented candles for entertaining but have been known to cheat and mix in battery operated ones too.
-They’re especially nice for hard to reach places or if children are present.
+I like to use white, unscented candles for entertaining.
+But still, I have been known to cheat and mix in battery operated ones too.
+They’re especially nice for hard-to-reach places or if children are present.
+And they don’t get messy as the night progresses.

 Grab a guest to assist you and personally serve the dessert course and coffee as an intimate touch.
 Let guests pass the tray with sugar and creamer.

-Never use paper plates, plastic cups, and plastic utensils.
-Use cloth napkins if possible.
-I like plain white, ten inch buffet plates (one of my caterer friends says they’re too big but I love them), vintage silverware, and simple, clear glass, high quality wine glasses so guests can appreciate the color of the wine.
+Never use paper plates, paper napkins, plastic cups, and plastic utensils for entertaining.
+I like plain white, ten-inch buffet plates (one of my caterer friends says they’re too big but I love them), vintage silverware, and simple, clear glass, high quality wine glasses so guests can appreciate the color of the wine.

 Click here and give yourself the best Mother’s Day gift: the gift of health and wellness!